Dahoas/Dahoas.github.io/index.md

 I believe interpretability of our networks is crucial for systemic progres toward this general goal so my main research focuses in Neural Network Learning Theory; Specifically how the structure of a given problem/data informs the necessary structure of approximating network with some arbitrary accuracy.

-Less loftily I just aim to work on good, interesting problems with good, diverse collaborators.
+Less loftily I just aim to work on interesting problems with diverse collaborators.